PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

-# Dickson Charge Pump using 28nm CMOS Technology
+# 5 Stage Dickson Charge Pump using 28nm CMOS Technology
 This repository presents the design of 5 stage Dickson Charge Pump implemented using Synopsis Custom Compiler on 28nm CMOS Technology.

 ## Table of Contents